f1atvoluntastua/poemgenerator/README.md

 Their validation was that the model generated a bunch of sentences in a poetic way, but the grammar and punctuation were poor.
 The words in the poem, do give a sense of motivation but to bring the poetic beauty to it, improvements are necessary.

+Why did I choose poem3.h5?
+The model poem3.h5 resulted in a loss of 0.0978
+Out of all the generated poems by different model, this model's poems have a better coherence, words, which gives a sense of hope.
+Thus without the normal qualifications of a poem, it still gives a sense of hope through the words used in it.

 How to train the model?
 NOTE: i trained my model first with a dataset containing 459 poems, then i trained another model with a larger dataset.